A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: CONCLUSION

 \section{CONCLUSION}

 We introduced Lyapunov-based small-gain conditions for establishing fixed-time input-to-state stability (FxT ISS) in interconnected dynamical systems.
 To the authors' knowledge, this is the first Lyapunov-based result of its kind in the literature on fixed-time stability.
 The theoretical developments are demonstrated through several illustrative examples.
 The first example, a second-order interconnection, provides a clear paradigm for applying the proposed tools to study interconnections of FxTS systems with homogeneous disturbances.
 In the second example, we apply our results to analyze fixed-time feedback optimization in dynamical systems without requiring time-scale separation between the plant and the controller.
 Finally, we also show that the proposed results can be used to study equilibrium-seeking problems in potential noncooperative games with dynamic plants in the loop and decoupled FxT gradient-based dynamics.
-Future work includes extending the results to large-scale networked systems, relaxing some of the structural assumptions on the gain functions, and exploring connections with homogeneity-based properties.
+Future work includes extending the results to large-scale networked systems, relaxing some of the structural assumptions on the gain functions, and \tcb{exploring further applications in engineering and sciences.}